MLA Style Center

 Perplexed?
 Can't figure out how to cite an image or what to do with quotations?
 The Chicago Manual of Style (CMOS) people created this to help you.

-- Is a citation management system available to all K-State students, staff, faculty and alumni free of charge.
+RefWorks is a citation management tool available to all K-State students, staff, faculty and alumni free of charge.

-- Allows users to store, organize, edit and/or create citations from a variety of resource types; including articles, books, web pages, images and more.
+- store, organize, edit and/or create citations from a variety of resource types; including articles, books, web pages, images and more.

-- Allows users to create bibliographies from stored references in hundreds of available styles, including APA, MLA, IEEE, and Chicago.
+- create bibliographies from stored references in thousands of available styles, including APA, MLA, IEEE, and Chicago.

-Click on the image below to login to RefWorks 3, the most recent version
+Click on the image to sign in to the most recent version of RefWorks.
+First time users click the "create account" link.

-Zotero is a free, open source citation management tool which allows users to store, organize, edit, and/or create citations from a variety of resource types, including: articles, books, web pages, images, and more.
+Zotero allows users to store, organize, edit, and/or create citations from a variety of resource types, including: articles, books, web pages, images, and more.
 Zotero:

 - offers a plugin for Word and LibreOffice that allows users to insert citations directly into their documents and to create a bibliography.